Jerem33320/gpt4me/README.md

 export const metadata = {
   title: 'GPT4Me',
   description:
     'GPT4Me: Your AI language companion.
-Powered by OpenAI, it enhances your conversations, content creation, and more!', };
+Powered by LlamaAI, it enhances your conversations, content creation, and more!', };
 ```